ellennickles/creative-coding-summer-21/homework-ellen.md

 **Homework assignment due Mon July 19:**
 - TEST YOURSELF • Complete questions 3-6 in [Worksheet 1](https://docs.google.com/document/d/1x3DCZA0-i6TPl9On5APDRa1FetS5aswDNQwsvJlnlYU/edit?usp=sharing)
 - WATCH (OPTIONAL) • [Coding Train Videos 9.1-9.3](https://www.youtube.com/watch?v=o9sgjuh-CBM) and [9.22](https://www.youtube.com/watch?v=76fiD5DvzeQ) about more p5 drawing functions ~1hr
-- CREATE • Make a sketch that includes all of these:
+- CREATE • How can we start to make our sketches expressive in different ways?
+Experiment with a sketch that includes all of these:
     - One element controlled by the mouse.
     - One element that changes over time, independently of the mouse.
     - One element that is different every time you run the sketch.
     - For example, you could try refactoring your Pre-Work Assignment (self-portrait) sketch by removing all the hard-coded numbers except for `createCanvas()`.
 Have some of the elements follow the mouse.
 Have some move independently.
 Have some move at random.
 Or you could do the above but change color, alpha, and/or strokeWeight instead of position.
 Or do something completely different!
-    - (OPTIONAL) If you feel comfortable with variables and coding in general, how can you make your self-portrait even more expressive through animation?
-Or how might some type of interaction contribute to its expressiveness?
-For example, what are the possibilities if your sketch is responsive to [body](https://learn.ml5js.org/#/reference/posenet) / [face](https://learn.ml5js.org/#/reference/facemesh) / [hand](https://learn.ml5js.org/#/reference/handpose) movement?
+    - (OPTIONAL) If you feel comfortable with variables and coding in general, consider how other types of user input might open up additional avenues to suggest meaning.
+For example, what are the possibilities if your sketch is responsive to sound or [body](https://learn.ml5js.org/#/reference/posenet) / [face](https://learn.ml5js.org/#/reference/facemesh) / [hand](https://learn.ml5js.org/#/reference/handpose) movement?
     - Write a blog post that includes a link to your sketch.
     - [Submit your post here](https://docs.google.com/document/d/10_j7x7dVWebLfOfaNahCtPa9XSX50FWNH5l0Tj9YC9s/edit?usp=sharing).
 - WATCH • [Coding Train Videos 3.1-4.2](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) about conditional statements and loops ~1hr 25min